pgtipping/Synthalyst/memory-bank/progress.md

 - Added evidence grading system for medical information based on study types
 - Implemented domain selection in Knowledge GPT for specialized knowledge areas
 - Created a unified interface for both general and medical knowledge
+- Fixed UI alignment issues with language and domain selectors on both desktop and mobile
+- Added PUBMED_API_KEY to environment variables for PubMed API integration
+- Updated tips section to inform users about limitations with conversational phrases

 ### In Progress